TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 Hafnium's internal processing of the operation.
 If the FF-A version of a borrower is v1.0, Hafnium provides FF-A v1.0 compliant memory transaction descriptors on memory retrieve response.

+In the section :ref:`SPMC Configuration` there is a mention of non-secure memory range, that limit the memory region nodes the SP can define.
+Whatever is left of the memory region node carve-outs, the SPMC utilizes the memory to create a set of page tables it associates with the NWd.
+The memory sharing operations incoming from the NWd should refer to addresses belonging to these page tables.
+The intent is for SPs not to be able to get access to regions they are not intended to access.
+This requires special care from the system integrator to configure the memory ranges correctly, such that any SP can't be given access and interfere with execution of other components.
+More information in the :ref:`Threat Model`.

 PE MMU configuration
 --------------------